Postpartum

 Day 1 mom and baby with nurses

-On the morning of discharge, your obstetrician and pediatrician will write the order for your discharge and the nursery will be notified.
-The nursery nurses will obtain an order for your baby's discharge.
+On the morning of discharge, your obstetrician and pediatrician will write the order for your discharge and the Nursery will be notified.
+The Nursery nurses will obtain an order for your baby's discharge.

 Sometimes you may have to wait for lab test results from you or the baby before you can leave.